kwonoj/hunspell-asm/README.md

 There are simple [examples](https://github.com/kwonoj/hunspell-asm/tree/e0e421fda667fb0d4888a4e0b21877e95540c29c/examples) for each environments using different apis.
 In each example directory do `npm install && npm start`.

+## Adding words to dictionary in runtime

+Hunspell exposes few interfaces allow to add words, or dictionaries in existing dictionary in runtime.
+This is **runtime** behavior, so it doesn't persist over once instance is disposed.

+- `addWord(word: string): void` : add single word to current dictionary.
+- `removeWord(word: string): void` : remove single word from current dictionary.
+- `addWordWithAffix(word: string, affix: string): void`: add word with example word having affix flag to be applied.
+Second param `affix` is example word, should exists in current dictionary with its own affix flag.
+Newly added word will have same affix rule as example word.
+- `addDictionary(dictPath): boolean` : Load addtional dictionary into existing hunspell instance.
+This cannot load additional affi
+x.
+If function returns false, it means internal slot hunspell manages are full and can't add additional dictionaries.

 ## Things to note

 - Ensure all inputs (aff, dic, word for spell / suggest) are UTF-8 encoded correctly.
 While hunspell itself supports other encodings, all surrounding interfaces passing buffers are plain javascript doesn't detect / converts encodings automatically.